 When is the Skull & Bones release date?

 Ubisoft has no hard release date for Skull & Bones just yet.
 Every time there has been a release window, the game has been pushed back.
-As of right now, all we know is that it'll be arriving at some point in 2019 for PlayStation 4, Xbox One, and PC.
-We'll surely be updating you as more information makes its way out.
+According to Ubisoft's Q4 2020 financial report, Skull & Bones won't be released by March 31, 2021, so it's sometime after that, at minimum.
+Whenever it does arrive, it'll be available on PlayStation 4, Xbox One, and PC.
+We'll contineu to update you as more information makes its way out.